 Development of visitor-related (and some administrative) infrastructure would be limited within the boundary of the Honouliuli Internment Camp National Register property due to infrastructure capacity and environmental constraints.
-Likely support for visitor facilities would be in the vicinity of the University of Hawai'i-West O'ahu campus to take advantage of existing development plans and more easily manage access methods (i.e., shuttle buses).
+Likely support for visitor facilities would be in the vicinity of the UHWO campus to take advantage of existing development plans and more easily manage access methods (i.e., shuttle buses).
 The 7-acre parcel adjacent to the Honouliuli Gulch area is an agricultural field under recent cultivation.
 This site could be an appropriate location for limited visitor transition facilities (i.e. limited parking, interpretive wayside exhibits, shade structures, vault toilets) that require no new utilities.